What Voids Your Solar Panel Warranty? A Complete Guide for Australian Owners

 1. Pressure Washing

-This is the single most common warranty-voiding cleaning mistake.
+This is the single most common mistake.
+Pressure washing can void your solar panel warranty.
 Here’s what the major brands say:

 | Brand | Pressure Washing Policy |